sanyambassi/thales-cdsp-crdp-mcp-server/README.md

 **Parameters:**
 - `protected_data` (required): The protected data to reveal
-- `username` (required): User identity for authorization
 - `protection_policy_name` (required): Policy name used for protection
-- `external_version` (optional): From the output of the protect operation when using a protection policy with external versioning
+- `external_version` (optional): Version information for the protected data
+- `username` (conditionally required): User identity for authorization (required if 'jwt' is not provided)
-- `jwt` (optional): JWT token for authorization
+- `jwt` (conditionally required): JWT token for authorization (required if 'username' is not provided)

+> **Note:** At least one of 'username' or 'jwt' is required for reveal operations.

 **Example:**
 ```json